devops-cohort/deama/README.md

 Now there are simply two tables with Account details filling the void of what Player table was doing previously.
 Account details has a one-to-many relationship with Scores table.

+## Had to switch to websocket for game connection

 # Testing
 Testing was done using pytest and a coverage has also been supplied.
 Look at *References* for the link to the coverage.
 <br>